Bose-Einstein Condensation and Dissipative Dynamics in a Relativistic Pion Gas: Formulation

 In terms of distribution function, the $T_{dissi}^{ij}$ can be expressed as

 where $\delta f_{p}$ is a measure of the deviation of the distribution function from equilibrium and can be obtained from Eq. (\ref{boltzeqn}) and Eq. (\ref{rtapprx}) as,

 To calculate the shear viscosity, consider a one-dimensional steady flow of the form $u^{i}=(u_{x}(y),0,0)$ and a space-time independent temperature, then Eq. (\ref{dissi}) reduces to $T^{xy}=-\eta\partial u_{x}/\partial y$.
-The time derivative in Eq. (\ref{deltadistr}) vanishes for such a flow and hence From Eq. (\ref{dissi1}) using Eq. (~\ref{deltadistr}) we get,
+The time derivative in Eq. (\ref{deltadistr}) vanishes for such a flow, and hence from Eq. (\ref{dissi1}) using Eq. (\ref{deltadistr}), one gets,

-Thus the expression for the coefficient of shear viscosity for a single component of the hadronic matter is finally given by ~\cite{Kadam:2015xsa},
+Thus, the expression for the coefficient of shear viscosity for a single component of the hadronic matter is finally given by ~\cite{Kadam:2015xsa},

-Now the departure of the system from equilibrium when it is compressed uniformly is expressed through the dissipative parameter called Bulk viscosity.
-Taking trace of Eq. (\ref{dissi}), we get
+Now, the departure of the system from equilibrium when it is compressed uniformly is expressed through the dissipative parameter called bulk viscosity.
+Taking trace of Eq. (\ref{dissi}), one gets